Anticosti Island: Tourism

 Because of its untamed wilderness and abundant wildlife, Anticosti Island is known for its hunting, fishing and outdoor opportunities and it attracts some 3,000 to 4,000 hunters per year.

 Most of Anticosti Island (4213 km2) is under management by Sépaq Anticosti, a division of the provincial parks and wildlife reserves agency Sépaq.
 It actively promotes tourism on the island, in particular hunting and fishing tours.
 Another 572 km2 is protected in the Anticosti National Park (Parc national d'Anticosti).
 In addition to hunting and fishing, many other outdoor recreational activities are supported in this park, such as hiking, horseback riding, nature viewing and sea kayaking.

 There are also five commercial outfitters that hold exclusive hunting and fishing rights to 7263 km2 of the island.

-UNESCO's World Heritage
+UNESCO's World Heritage designation

-On September 19, 2023, Anticosti was inscribed on UNESCO's World Heritage List.
-It is recognized for its exceptional fossil assemblage representing the first global mass extinction of animal life on Earth.
+Anticosti Island was inscribed on UNESCO's World Heritage List on 19 September 2023.

-Located within protected areas free from any industrial activity, the site is endowed with exceptionally well-preserved, abundant and diverse fossil fauna.
-This Anticosti fauna represents the first mass extinction of animal life on a global scale, 447–437 million years ago, at the end of the Ordovician period.
+According to UNESCO, the fossil record on Anticosti Island is the most complete palaeontological record representing the first mass extinction of animal life on a global scale, approximately 447–437 million years ago.

+The World Heritage Site includes the entire coastline of Anticosti Island, except for the area surrounding the village of Port-Menier.
+It also includes the banks of the Jupiter River and the Vauréal River.
+A buffer zone extending one kilometre inland from the coastline and riverbanks forms part of the protected area.

+The site contains well-preserved, abundant, and diverse fossil fauna within protected areas free from industrial activity.